-- 113. The Council may set aside out of the profits of the Society any sums it thinks proper as reserves to meet contingencies or for repairing improving and maintaining any of the property of the Society and for all other purposes that the Council in its absolute discretion considers desirable and can invest the sums set aside in any investments it thinks fit and from time to time deal with and vary the investments and may divide the reserves into special reserves and use the reserves or any part of them in the business of the Society. - 114.
-The Council may revalue any assets of the Society.
+114. The Council may set aside out of the profits of the Society any sums it thinks proper as reserves to meet contingencies or for repairing improving and maintaining any of the property of the Society and for all other purposes that the Council in its absolute discretion considers desirable and can invest the sums set aside in any investments it thinks fit and from time to time deal with and vary the investments and may divide the reserves into special reserves and use the reserves

+115. The Council may revalue any assets of the Society.